davidericjohn/burger-builder-app/README.md

 <h2>Description</h2>

-The web application is available at: https://burger-builder-davidericjohn.firebaseapp.com
+Visit the web application at: https://burger-builder-davidericjohn.firebaseapp.com

 This is a demo project I built using React and Redux while learning through an online course.
 Many thanks to Maximilian Schwarzmüller for the knowlege imparted.
 Follow him at https://www.academind.com/

 The Burger Builder application allows you to customize your burger and process the order.
 It is a simple application built mainly with the below libraries and Firebase as its backend.
+I also used Node Package Manager(NPM) to manage this project.

 - react
 - react-router-dom